European route E6: Røra landslide and flooding

 On 18 October 2025, with the road at Nesvatn in Levanger municipality still closed, E6 was interrupted a second time, by a landslide just north of Røra, in Inderøy municipality, 38 km northeast of Nesvatnet.
 A few houses were evacuated, after their neighbour wanted to drive to work and found out that their access road forking off E6 was under water, which turned out to be a consequence of what appears to be a small (quick) clay landslide, about 100 or 150 metres long, about 100 metres west of the Nordland railway line, running parallel to E6.
 A spokesperson and team leader for the police explained that the hillside a little uphill had collapsed and that debri soil blocked off a small water stream, turning it into a lake.
 The private access road forking off E6 was no longer drivable, due to the accumulated water.
-As the water level kept rising till Saturday evening and a geologist was running a safety inspection, the area was expected to be cordoned off until Sunday the 19th of October 2025.
+As the water level kept rising till Saturday evening and a geologist was running a safety inspection, the area was expected to be cordoned off until Sunday 19 October 2025.
 The police team leader went on to explain to NRK's reporter that the area is known for (quick) clay and really close to the railway, so the risk had to be mapped before reopening the road.
 A detour recommended for truck traffic, via FV755, Straumen and FV761, did not appear on Google Maps, showing the closed part of E6 as if it was open.
 By Sunday afternoon, 19 October 2025, Inderøy municipality announced that E6 was reopened, but the railway line remained closed, as geological research was still ongoing.
-As of the 25th of October 2025 no further information about reopening the railway line at Røra could be found, but the railway is likely closed anyway, because of the larger landslide at Nesvatnet.
+As of the 25 October 2025 no further information about reopening the railway line at Røra could be found, but the railway is likely closed anyway, because of the larger landslide at Nesvatnet.
 Inderøy Kummune has plans to develop an area northwest of Røra into an industrial area.

-A summary of detours in case E6 is closed can be found below.
+Setså wall collapse

+From 30 June to 9 July 2026, E6 was closed at Setså (between Rognan and Fauske) for more than a week because a stone wall E6 was built on has started collapsing.
+A temporary bridge is built on the location.
+Alternative route was road 812, a detour of around 90 km (55 mi) or 1 hour 20 minutes.